4.4 An Applet for general matrix handling and calculating relationship and inbreeding

-Matrices are just defined by line length and number of lines.
-To edit data in the data field is very troublesome as the return key can not be used for giving a new line as it works as pressing the eval. button.
 For larger sets of data use notepad or any other editor.
-Move the data to the input area by means of the clip board using ctrl-ins (copy) and shift-ins (insert).
+Move the data to the input area (left field) by means of the clip board using ctrl-ins (copy) and shift-ins (insert).

 Example:

 Example of calculating inbreeding where the columns in the matrix shown below are animal, sire and dam, where the oldest animals should appear first.
-The pedigree are converted in the 'a' matrix as done below (0 means unknown parent):
+The pedigree are converted in a matrix as done below (0 means unknown parent):

 animal sire dam